rezwansaki/lara_dokan/README.md

 ![Alt text](screenshot.jpg "Lara Dokan - Laravel 8 Project")

 A simple shop management system for practice.
 It can help to run a small shop.
-Such as, paying the employees, managing the product, managing the stock, knowing the income and expenditure account, etc.
+Such as, paying the employees, managing the product, ePOS etc.

 ## Instruction: